An Introduction to Ayurveda and Doshas

 Vata constitutional types are generally characterised have dry skin and a light frame.
 They tend to have irregular eating patterns and, therefore, irregular digestion.
 Vata types are characterised as enthusiastic and quick-witted.
 They have good short-term memory; however, these types can be prone to worrying and sleep disorders.

 Elements: fire & water

 Pitta is equated with the metabolic principle Pitta regulates body temperature, digestion and metabolism in addition to eyesight, intellect and emotional expression.

 Pitta constitutional types tend to have normal skin with freckles and moles and a medium to heavy build.
-Often then have a good appetite and regular digestive system and prefer cold food and drinks.
-Pitta types often work in a systematic and organised fashion, and while their perception and memory is thought to be fairly average, they are good speakers and have a sharp intellect.
+Often they have a good appetite and regular digestive system and prefer cold food and drinks.
+Pitta types often work in a systematic and organised fashion, and while their perception and memory are thought to be fairly average, they are good speakers and have a sharp intellect.
 They also have a courageous and adventurous character that is prone to impatience.

 Elements: earth & water

 Kapha influences the body’s immune system and is responsible for fluid balance, regulating mental stability and memory functions.